List of Empowered characters: Ayakami-Clan ninja

-The Ayakami Clan ninja are a group that have been contracted by the Kaburagi clan to capture and return the ninja-princess, Ninjette (also known as Kozue Kaburagi), to her clan.
+The Ayakami Clan are a group of ninjas who were contracted by the Kaburagi clan to capture and return Ninjette to her clan.
 The Ayakami clan is apparently well studied in a form of ninjutsu that allows them to suppress extreme pain.
 This skill was greatly demonstrated during their attempt to capture Ninjette in a park.
+By the end of volume 3 of the Empowered series, numerous Ayakami clan ninja are killed in their attempt to capture Ninjette.